 We can perform multiple assignments in a single statement.
-This allows us to set inter-dependent values, since any constraints are only checked after all the assignments in a statement.
+This allows us to set inter-dependent values, since any constraints are only checked after all the assignments in a statement have been made.

 to separate the assignments.

-For example, here we'll remove a supplier from S and also from SP.
-The integrity constraints will be checked only after both of the assignments are complete and so will be satisfied.
+For example, say we want to remove a supplier from S and also from SP, using two assignments.
+If we use a multiple-assignment then the integrity constraints will be checked only after both of the assignments are complete and so will be satisfied.

 S := S - S[SNO="S4"], SP := SP - SP[SNO="S4"]